jieter/django-tables2/docs/index.rst

     setting contains ``"django.core.context_processors.request"``.
 See
     :ref:`template-tags.render_table` for details.

-To enable sorting and pagination, use a ``RequestConfig`` object in the view:
+To enable ordering and pagination, use a ``RequestConfig`` object in the view:

 .. code-block:: python